divengine/book-full-stack-web-dev/README.md

-# AbacusCI Book - Full Stack Web Development
+# Divengine Book Stack Web Development

-Welcome to the official study book for **Full Stack Web Development** at Abacus Computing Institute.
+Welcome to the official study book for **Full Stack Web Development** .

 > 📖 The content of this book is hosted in the [Wiki of this repository](../../wiki).
 This README provides an overview of what you'll find there.